rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Mother's day, 2019.
 Kathy.
 1. Father's day, 2019.
 Dad or Lloyd.
 1. November 1, 2019: NaNoWriMo (On writing.)
-(Or National Technical Book Writing Month)
+(Or National Technical Book Writing Month) (Nope)

 Categorized musings
 -------------------

-_This represents my attempt to categorize the musings a bit.
+_This section represents my attempt to categorize the musings a bit.
 Musings may have multiple categories.
 After the title, you'll find the topics surrounded by parentheses._

 _Tags/form or meta: delayed, draft, long, rambly (I've used that in released musings, but not in the sektchbook), revisit, short, sketch_